Navajo Nation is behind only New York and New Jersey in rates of COVID-19 infection. What happened?

 The reasons for it expose how history and long-standing inequalities are shaping the way the disease attacks.

-In 1864, the Navajo endured their own version of the infamous Trail of Tears, when the US Army subjected them to more than 50 forced marches away from their homelands.
+In 1864, the Navajo endured their own version of the infamous Trail of Tears, the “Long Walk,” when the US Army subjected them to more than 50 forced marches away from their homelands.
 Many Navajo died of pneumonia along the way, and there is a well-known local legend that the US Army distributed blankets infected with smallpox to expedite the genocide, something that European colonists intentionally did at least once.
 Later, in the 1950s, after the reservation had become the hub of the country’s booming uranium industry, the US Public Health Service studied Navajo uranium miners without informing them or gaining consent.
 To track the effects of radiation over time, scientists who knew about the risks of exposure did not inform the Navajo of known precautionary measures and only distributed safety pamphlets in English.
 Navajo miners soon began dying of lung cancer and respiratory diseases at astounding rates, while Christian missionaries were taking Navajo children from their families to violently assimilate them at boarding schools.

 These traumas remain “critical to contemporary Navajos’ sense of identity as a people,” anthropologist Thomas Csordas wrote in a Medical Anthropology Quarterly article about the tribe.